jorgecarleitao/arrow2/guide/src/high_level.md

 2. We leveraged normal rust iterators for the operation.

 3. We used `op` on the array's values irrespectively of their validity, and cloned its validity.
 This approach is suitable for operations whose branching off is more expensive than operating over all values.
-If the operation is expensive, then using `Primitive::<O>::from_trusted_len_iter` is likely faster.
+If the operation is expensive, then using `PrimitiveArray::<O>::from_trusted_len_iter` is likely faster.